Photos by Deena Fabris (2018)

-To achieve this goal, the members of the Hunting/Pointer section and their Pointers are often hard at work doing training.
+To achieve this goal, the members of the Versatile Pointing section are often hard at work doing training.
 Depending on what you prefer, training can be for hunting purposes or for testing and trialing.
 Either way, the results are the same.
 Even if your schedule only permits occasional training, both you and your dog will surely benefit and enjoy the time spent together in the field.

 The dogs really enjoy these outings and thrive when seeking game.
 There are different components involved when training your versatile dog.
 These components might vary depending on what you would like to accomplish with your dog.

 Puppies learn basic obedience, are guided to show interest in birds and are taught how to use their nose while searching for and pointing at game.
 The puppies are also slowly introduced to water interaction, encountering gun fire and learning some retrieving work.